Amazon job fairs announced

 These events are scheduled to take place at the following times:

-- Tuesday, July 30 and Friday, Aug.
+- Friday, Aug.
 30 at New Haven City Hall

-- Thursday, Aug.
-1 and week of August 12 TBD at Coginchaug Regional High School in Durham
+- Tuesday, August 13 at Coginchaug Regional High School in Durham

 The company is seeking to fulfill a wide variety of jobs, from warehouse team members to IT Engineers.